-Our Services Services We Provide The nature of the services which the agency provides are:- • To provide domiciliary care to service users in their own environment. • Providing - Washing Bathing Dressing Food Preparation Shopping Cleaning and Laundry Respite Care Advice and Support Palliative Care Night Sitting Companionship
+Our Services Services We Provide The nature of the services which we provide are:- • To provide domiciliary care to service users in their own environment. • Providing - Washing Bathing Dressing Nutritional Advice Shopping Cleaning and Laundry Respite Care Advice and Support Palliative Care Night Sitting Companionship an Social Visits Reablement Nail & Hair Services

 Service users have the right to expect:- · To be encouraged to be as independent as possible.